 A candidate who suspects there is an error in an examination question should report this post-exam as soon as possible to the ABPI Director of Examinations for consideration (see ABPI Exam Regulations 32 - 39).
 However, even if you think there is an error in a question, the answer should not be left blank, but instead you should still make the best attempt to select the single best answer in case you are mistaken about there being an error.

-All examination costs and fees are reviewed on an annual basis, with any changes usually taking effect on the 1st January.
+All examination costs and fees are reviewed on an annual basis, with any changes taking effect by 31st January.

 You can contact the ABPI Examinations Team by phone on +44 (0)207 747 1420 or email email@example.com or through the ‘Contact Us’ form.